ASKurz/blogdown5/content/blog/2023-02-15-causal-inference-with-bayesian-models/index.md

 options(marginaleffects_posterior_center = mean)
 ```

-Now notice the change in the output.
+The change in the output is subtle.
+The column labels all look the same, but the summary statistics in the `Estimate` column is now the mean, rather than the median.

 ``` r
 # predicted means